milinsoft/milinsoft/README.md

 # Hi there I'm Aleksander👋

-I'm a Python and Odoo developer who's passionate about making software solutiions simpler and more efficient.
+I'm a Python and Odoo developer who's passionate about making software solutions simpler and more efficient.

 ## Here's what I do: